Offerings to the dead

 Halloween is approaching and, amongst other things, this most powerful magical night is a good time to honour our dead relatives and friends, as the veil that separates the world of the living and the world of the dead falls.

-Except, of course, of the two oboluses needed to pay Charon to take the soul from the world of the living to the world of the dead, but they engraved food and other goods with the dead for him or her to have them in the other world.
-Ancient Egyptians on the other hand engraved money, jewels and other valuable so that the dear will have all needed things and riches in the other world.
+Except, of course, of the two oboluses needed to pay Charon to take the soul from the world of the living to the world of the dead.
+They engravedm though, food and other goods with the dead, for the departed to have them in the other world.
+Ancient Egyptians, on the other hand, engraved money, jewels and other valuables, so that the dead will have all needed things and riches in the other world.

-Hell Money is such a tradition coming from China.
+Hell Money is such a tradition, coming from China.
 They are also known as Spirit Money and Ghost Money.
-But what are they, and what the use of them?
+But what are they, and what is the use of them?
 Well they are not real paper money bills.
-You can buy them from some Chinese shop, or from internet or you can make them yourself, and they are burn for the sake of the dead, or in some cases they are put in their graves.
+You can buy them from some Chinese shop, or from internet, or you can make them yourself, and they are burn for the sake of the dead, or in some cases they are put in their graves.

-So, not only money can be burn for the dead but paper photos, drawings or even written words of anything we want to offer to the dead.
-It is most usual to burn such money in Yu Lan (Hungry Ghost Festival) which is in the 15th (or 14th in some places) day of the 7th lunar month of the Chinese Calendar, which happened in the 20th of August 2013, but it is a general custom for anytime we want to offer some money to our deceased.
-So, I don’t think there would be a problem burning such money and other paper offerings at the Night of the Dead (Halloween).
+So, not only money can be burn for the dead.
+We can also burn paper photos, drawings or even written words of anything we want to offer to the dead.
+It is most usual to burn such money in Yu Lan (Hungry Ghost Festival).
+This festival takes place on the 15th (or 14th in some places) day of the 7th lunar month of the Chinese Calendar.
+But, it is a general custom for anytime we want to offer some money to our deceased.
+So, I don’t think there would be a problem burning such money, and other paper offerings, on the Night of the Dead (Halloween).

 I should mention that the world “Hell” in Hell Money doesn’t really refer to the kingdom of demons, or to a place of internal suffering, as maybe a Christian will understand.
 It refers to the other world in general.
 So, if you prefer, use the name Spirit Money, or Ghost Money instead.